ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Chapter 1: Introduction to Replication Manager

   This chapter provides information on the prerequisites for installation and an overview of Replication Manager.
-It also explains how to install, uninstall Replication Manager.
+It also explains how to install and uninstall Replication Manager.

 - Chapter 2: Getting Started